 Federal vs. State/Local

 Medical facilities run by the federal government include Veteran's Administration hospitals and clinics, as well as hospitals run by the Department of Defense and the Department of Health and Human Services.
-Currently there are 213 federal hospitals in the United States.
+Currently there are 207 federal hospitals in the United States.
 Some hospitals are operated by local state or county governments.
 Often, these public hospitals are also teaching hospitals.
-There are 1,003 public hospitals in the US, but that number is steadily declining as financial burdens force facilities to close or become a part of a system.
+There are 951 public community hospitals in the US, but that number is steadily declining as financial burdens force facilities to close or become a part of a private system.

 These are the major classifications for American hospitals, hopefully a meaningful way to look at what can be a confusing landscape of affiliations, funding sources, and membership.
 American healthcare is experiencing some major changes, however, with public and federal pressures to lower costs, make charges more transparent, and improve patient outcomes.
 As a result, we should be prepared for some of these categories to shift, merge, or be replaced.
 As always, we invite you to continue to check back on our blog to stay up-to-date on these and other trends and changes in healthcare!